-For all transfers outside of TONHC we are calling the Arizona Surge Line.
+The Arizona Surge Line is used for all transfers outside of TONHC.
 The Arizona Surge Line is a 24/7 toll-free statewide system activated 4/22/20 to keep hospitals and regions of Arizona from being overwhelmed by facilitating COVID-19 patient admission, transfer, and discharge to appropriate levels of care.

-In preparation, our outpatient clinic staff has been cross-trained in inpatient patient care.
-To date we have trained 16 member of the healthcare workforce to manage patients in the hospital setting.
+Our outpatient clinic staff has been cross-trained in inpatient patient care.
+To date we have trained 16 members of the healthcare workforce to manage patients in the hospital setting.
 Cross training will allow us to increase the number of patients we can take care of on the inpatient unit.
 Please note that Sells hospital is not an intensive care unit, so we cannot take care of patients with COVID-19 requiring intensive respiratory treatment.
 These patients are transferred to intensive care units at other sites.